vmware-archive/kubeless/docs/runtimes.md

 ### Runtime user

 As a [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) functions are configured to run with an unprivileged user (UID 1000) by default.
 This prevent functions from having root privileges and ensure compatibility with OpenShift clusters.
-This default behaviour can be overriden specifying a different Security Context in the `Deployment` template that is part of the Function Spec.
+This default behaviour can be overridden specifying a different Security Context in the `Deployment` template that is part of the Function Spec.

 ## Configuring Default Runtime Container Images